flutter/samples/game_template/README.md

   - Device model, orientation, RAM free, disk free
   - Operating system version
   - App version
-- In addition, log messages generated anywhere in your app (and from packages you use) are recorded in memory, and are sent alongside the reports.
-This means that you can learn what happened before the crash or exception occurred.
-- Also, any generated log message with `Level.severe` or above is also sent to Crashlytics.
-- You can customize these behaviors in `lib/src/crashlytics`.

 To enable Firebase Crashlytics, do the following: